Zeher

 Zeher: a Love Story is a 2005 Indian Hindi-language mystery thriller film directed by Mohit Suri in his directorial debut and produced by Mahesh Bhatt.
-The film stars Emraan Hashmi, Shamita Shetty and Udita Goswami, and is an adaptation of the 2003 American film Out of Time.
+The film stars Emraan Hashmi, Shamita Shetty and Udita Goswami.
+It is an adaptation of the 2003 American film Out of Time.
 The film was released on 25 March 2005, and was moderately successful at the box office.

 Plot

-In a small town in Goa steeped in azure seas and sultry secrets, the chief of the local police station, Siddharth Mehra, finds himself caught in the midst of a brewing storm.
-He is going through a divorce with his wife, Sonia, whom he still loves, but finds himself involved with a local married woman named Anna Varghese.
+In a small town in Goa the chief of the local police station, Siddharth Mehra is going through a divorce with his wife Sonia whom he still loves, but finds himself involved with a local married woman named Anna Varghese.
 Unable to cope with the pressures of his wife's success, who is in the special police force, he continues his secret relationship with Anna.
 But despite his affair with Anna, Siddharth is still in love with Sonia and cannot forget about her.

 Things get even more complicated when Siddharth realizes that Anna's husband, Sean, is abusive and Anna is dying from cancer.
 Being a good soul, Siddharth does not have it in him to abandon this woman, who seems to have given him some affection in recent times.

 In the heat of the moment, Siddharth takes an irrational decision to give Anna the money he recovered in a drug raid for her medication in a final effort to save her.
 Things are not what they seem since Anna dies in a fire that very night.
 Siddharth now races to uncover a murky trail of drug money, murder, and deceit because all the evidence points to him.

 With Sonia heading the case, Siddharth is now in a race against time to find out the real truth behind Anna's murder, recover the drug money, and also win Sonia's love back.

 After a bunch of wild goose chases, Siddharth finds out that Anna is alive and was actually controlling Sean and Siddharth in the whole plot to get the insurance money.
 Siddharth finds this out, and while confronting Anna with the truth, Anna points a gun at him.
 In the scuffle that follows, Sonia shoots Anna, and she provides the alibi for him, stating that Anna's death was an accident.

 Siddharth recovers the lost drug money and reconciles with Sonia.